gomorpheus/morpheus-docs/infrastructure/clusters/kubernetes.rst

     Plan for Worker Nodes (cluster layouts only)
    LOAD BALANCER
     Select an available Load Balancer (cluster layouts only) }
+   User Config
+     CREATE YOUR USER
+       Select to create your user on provisioned hosts (requires Linux user config in |morpheus| User Profile) USER GROUP
+       Select User group to create users for all User Group members on provisioned hosts (requires Linux user config in |morpheus| User Profile for all members of User Group)
+   Advanced Options
+    DOMAIN
+      Specify Domain for DNS records
+    HOSTNAME
+      Set hostname (defaults to Instance name)

+#.
+Select :guilabel:`NEXT`
+#.
+Select optional Workflow to execute
+#.
+Select :guilabel:`NEXT`
+#.
+Review and select :guilabel:`COMPLETE`

 Kubernetes Cluster Detail Pages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^